 But you need to know when to pick it up.

 So, when is the right time to call?

-The main point we’re trying to make is that there’s a much, much more effective way to call now than cold calling, which involves warming a prospect up before you pick up the phone.
+The main point we’re trying to make is that there’s a much, much more effective way to call now than going straight for the kill with a cold call, which involves warming a prospect up before you pick up the phone.

 To answer to the above question “When is the right time to call?”, the answer is when a buyer has been warmed up and has come into your pipeline as a marketing qualified lead.

 An MQL is a lead who likely isn’t ready to buy today, but is searching for new, better ways of doing what they do.

 MQLs tend to come in from people searching for answers to big questions on Google and finding your website as a result.

 When a lead like this does come in off the back of a guide download or form submission, the conversation you have is 1000x warmer.